MattKevan/ao-design-process/_articles/index.md

 ---
 layout: default
-title: UX discovery
+title: Introduction to UX discovery
 nav_order: 8
 has_children: true
+description: UX discovery is a collection of methods to uncover business requirements and the competitive landscape.
+order: 1
+categories:
+- _categories/ux-discovery.md
+author: Patrick

 ---
-# Introduction to UX discovery

 UX discovery is a collection of methods to uncover business requirements and the competitive landscape.

-## Creating products
+### Creating products

 To create a product, we need to understand three things:

-### Desirability
+#### Desirability

 **Do people want or need this?** Find this out by getting out of the building and asking them.
 Activities could include user testing, surveys, analytics, in-depth interviews and diary studies.

-### Feasibility
+#### Feasibility

 **Can it be built?** Talk with developers to find out.

-### Viability
+#### Viability

 **Does it fulfill a business need?** Talk with businesspeople who have a stake in the work.

 If we only focus on a solution or features, we may miss other possibility's which are much stronger.
 Therefore we need to gather data from all areas before we start to decided upon the best direction.

 ![Product design venn](/assets/product-design.png)

----
+***

-## Features arms race
+### Features arms race

 Design for user goals, not what we can build.
 For example: